o-ran-sc/nonrtric/sdnc-a1-controller/northbound/features/installer/README.md

-This module builds the sdnc-a1-northbound which inturn creates the nonrt-ric-api-provider & nonrt-ric-api-model bundles.
+This module is responsible for creating sdnc-a1-northbound-features-installer installer which contains sdnc-a1-northbound-all feature.
+This is then installed into Karaf Server when deployed.

 To compile, run "mvn clean install".